Wujian-sinemedia/Lemons/README.md

 For an example of a project repo that uses this configuration, see [Imogen's CMakeLists.txt](https://github.com/benthevining/imogen/blob/main/CMakeLists.txt).

+## *Integrations*

+When you add the Lemons subdirectory in your CMake (or GetLemons), my cmake scripts will automatically configure several integrations, if the respective programs can be found on your computer.
+If they can't be found, cmake will not install anything at configure time.
+See the section below on installing dependencies and integrations.

-## *Ccache*
+### *Ccache*

-When you add the Lemons subdir, my cmake scripts will automatically configure your build to use [ccache](https://ccache.dev/) as the compiler launcher, if the ccache program can be located on your machine.
-This will drastically speed up consecutive builds.
+My cmake scripts will automatically configure your build to use [ccache](https://ccache.dev/) as the compiler launcher, if the ccache program can be located on your machine.
+This will drastically speed up consecutive builds!
+Ccache works by detecting if the same compilation is being repeated, and if so, reusing the old output.
+For an example of a GithubActions workflow that utilizes a persistent cache, see [here](https://github.com/benthevining/dev_workspace/blob/main/.github/workflows/Build.yml).

-Running CMake configuration will *not* install ccache.
-To install it:
-* Mac: `bundle install ccache`
-* Linux: `apt-get install ccache`
-* Windows: grab a release from [this repo](https://github.com/cristianadam/ccache)
+### *Clang-format*

+If clang-format is found at configure time, my cmake scripts will automatically add a target to your project called *ClangFormat*, that will recursively run clang-format on all nested subdirectories within your source tree.
+For this to work, before adding Lemons in your CMake, set the variable *LEMONS_TOPLEVEL_DIR* to the absolute path of your top-level source directory.

+### *Clang-tidy*

+(in progress...)

+## *Installing dependencies and integrations*

+To install all dependencies and integrations in a cross-platform way, simply run the script at `util/install_deps/install_deps.sh`.
+This is tested on GithubActions with Windows, MacOS, and Linux.
+The Windows version could still do with some improvements, though -- it relies on the GithubActions runner's pre-installed Linux subsystem for Windows...

 ## *Example dev environment*